 Downtown has plenty of accommodation options, many of the city’s finest hotels can be found along Brickell Bay Drive.
 Luxury hotels facilities can contains a rooftop pool, a hot tub, and a fitness center.

-Stay in Downtown Miami if you’re visiting Miami for the first time.; you want lots of cultures and less beach.; you’re using public transport with easy access to everything.; you’re looking for where to stay in Miami before cruise; you’re staying in Miami for 1 night only; you’re young adults; you’re business travelers;
+Stay in Downtown Miami if you’re visiting Miami for the first time.; you want lots of cultures and less beach.; you’re using public transport with easy access to everything, you travel without a car; you’re staying in Miami for 1 night; you’re young adults; you’re business travelers;

 See more About Florida: